+34 604 98 78 47

 Peak power, MW up to 12

-Housing material galvanized sheet steel / painted sheet steel / stainless steel
+Enclosure material galvanized steel / painted steel / stainless steel

 Resistor type single-phase / three-phase